ghomasHudson/Jellyfin-Auto-Collections/README.md

 ```

 ## How to use
 First, copy `config.ini.EXAMPLE` to `config.ini` and change the values for your specific jellyfin instance.
+You can also customize the ids of the imdb and letterbox lists that will be used.

 Install the requirements with `pip install -r requirements.txt`.